MG977/GIS4schools-RS/rs_imageanalysis.rst

 .. _Fig9_signature:
 .. figure:: /Figure/Fig9_signature.png

-	Training sites and training samples..
+	Training sites and training samples.

 Now we want the classification algorithm to **predict** each image pixel’s **UNKNOWN land cover** based on their spectral signature’s **similarity** (calculated from the multiband satellite images) with the **KNOWN training samples**.
 The output is a classification map with all the classes defined by the training samples (:numref:`Fig10_signature`).